aar2dee2/flydocs/readme.md

 # Elixir/Phoenix Deployment Error - "Release Command Failed, Deployment Aborted"

-If you've made it here you're almost done with deploying your app on Fly.
+If you've made it here you're almost done with deploying your app on Fly!

 Here are a few tips to get you started
 - To get more information on the error, run `flyctl logs` or `fly logs`.